Appreciating Jimmy Carter, outspoken but ‘never irrelevant’ - NewsBreak

 Jimmy Carter, the only president inaugurated by nickname, was born in tiny Plains, Georgia, where he arranged to be buried.
 The father for whom he was named was in the peanut business, with a farm and warehouse.
 His father, brother, Billy, and two sisters all died of pancreatic cancer.

 Carter graduated from the U.S. Naval Academy in 1946, the year he married Rosalynn Smith, also of Plains.
-They had three sons and a daughter, Amy, the youngest child, who went with them to the White House.
+They had three sons and a daughter, Amy, the youngest child, who went with them to the White House.10+ dead raccoons dumped under bridge in Cocke Co.

 Carter spent nearly seven years in the Navy’s nuclear submarine force, resigning to take over the family business after his father died in 1953.
 His first political stop was in the Georgia State Senate.
 A Democratic moderate with a New South image, Carter was elected governor of Georgia in 1970, succeeding segregationist Lester Maddox and gaining his first national note when he declared in his inauguration address “the time for racial discrimination is over.”